Pupil Deprivation Grant

 We have used the funding available to:

-- Improve THE behaviour and wellbeing of disadvantaged pupils through emotional and social communication groups working with the Learning Coach
+- Improve THE behaviour and wellbeing of disadvantaged pupils through emotional and social communication groups working with the Learning Coach and other support staff

 - Provide opportunities for vulnerable pupils that enhance their experiences of the world around them with Forest School